 - The Galera wsrep provider library

 Download and install MariaDB Galera Cluster binaries/packages as you would regular MariaDB Server.
+In 10.1 they are part of the regular download, in 10.0 and 5.5 they are separate downloads.
 This includes installing MariaDB Galera Cluster using Yum or Apt.
-The primary difference is to install the MariaDB Galera Server package instead of the MariaDB Server package and to install the Galera package (the Galera wsrep provider).
+The primary difference for 10.0 and 5.5 is to install the MariaDB Galera Server package instead of the MariaDB Server package and to install the Galera package (the Galera wsrep provider).
 The Galera package is included in the MariaDB repositories to make installation easier.

 If you choose the package manager route, start by configuring your package manager using the Repository Configuration Tool.
 Then use Yum or Apt (depending on which package manager you use) to install MariaDB Galera Server and Galera.
 For example, on Ubuntu, you would do the following after configuring Apt: